 Use the rubber hangers to secure the muffler in place.

-Next, you need to make the pipe connections from the new muffler to the flange on the exhaust system.
+Next, you need to make the pipe connections from the new muffler to the exhaust system's flange.

 Connect the new pipe to the old pipe.
 Make sure to install the gaskets that came with the muffler.